stefano-bargione/AI-for-Biomedical-Signal-Modeling/EEG-Hyperscanning-ERP-Classification/README.md

 # EEG Hyperscanning ERP Classification

-This module re-implements classical and deep learning pipelines for single-trial decoding of socio-affective event-related potentials (ERPs), with a specific focus on the P300 component within a new developed EEG-based hyperscanning social interaction paradigm.
+This module re-implements classical and deep learning pipelines for single-trial decoding of event-related potentials (ERPs) associated to higher-order socio-affective states (empathy), with a specific focus on the P300 component within a new EEG-based hyperscanning social interaction paradigm, developed under my research collaboration as PhD visiting researcher at Neuroelectrical Imaging and BCI Laboratory [NeiLab](https://www.hsantalucia.it/laboratorio-immagini-neuroelettriche-interfacce-cervello-computer) located in Fondazione Santa Lucia, Rome

 ## Core Components